Specimen Collection & Handling

 Assays requiring a 24-hour timed urine collection may require a preservative.
 Urine containers and preservatives are available from laboratory.
 Instructions are available to aid patients in proper urine collection procedure.

 - Specimen vials, sterile vials, stone containers, culturettes, transport media and request forms are provided upon request.

-- In Butte, a courier service is provided Monday thru Friday from 8 am to 4 pm to pick up sample at the skilled nursing facilities, from physician's offices and other designated areas.
+- In Butte, a courier service is provided Monday thru Friday from 8 am to 4 pm to pick up sample from physician's offices and other designated areas.
 If you have samples for pick-up and are not on the regular Butte courier schedule or need special procedures routed to the Laboratory please call 723-2600.

 - Specimens sent by mail or bus should be handled following the current federal guidelines.